exakat/exakat/docs/Rules.rst

 return statement doesn't need parenthesis.
 PHP tolerates them with return statement, but it is recommended not to use them.

+From the PHP Manual : 'Note: Note that since return is a language construct and not a function, the parentheses surrounding its argument are not required and their use is discouraged.'.

 .. code-block:: php

    <?php